Heir of Hope (Paperback)

 Note to reader:

 Heir of Hope is the second in the series, but can be read entirely as a stand alone book.
 However, for those that read book one first, because of the ties that bind this book and The Whistle Walk, there will be some redundancy in the sections that deal with Lydia’s diary.
 This is done to allow the reader who read the first book months or years earlier and the reader who has not read the first book to be grounded in the story.
 While some of the scenes from The Whistle Walk are experienced again within the diary, they are usually from a very different point of view, allowing those who read The Whistle Walk to see pivotal events in a new light.
-For those that read Heir of Hope first or on its own, these diary scenes are essential to the story, yet still leave more to be learned in The Whistle Walk.
+For those who read Heir of Hope first or on its own, these diary scenes are essential to the story, yet still leave more to be learned in The Whistle Walk.
 For that reason, these books stand on their own and can be read in either order, but do closely tie together.

 Want to start with The Whistle Walk?
 Click HERE